MrBlackHat115/Help-Desk-Administration-Lab/README.md

 ## ⚙️ Lab Setup Overview

 This lab environment is designed to simulate a real-world help desk and IT administration workflow.
-It combines Windows, Linux, Active Directory, and a ticketing system to provide hands-on experience with common IT tasks.
+It combines Windows, Linux, and Active Directory to provide hands-on experience with common IT tasks.

 ### 🧪 Lab Architecture
 - **Host Machine**: Windows 10/11 running virtualization software